Neil Lewis, Jr.

 Associate Professor, Department of Communication

 Lewis’s research examines how people’s social contexts and identities influence how they make sense of the world around them, and the implications of those meaning-making processes for their motivation to pursue a variety of goals in life.
-He is interested in the consequences of these processes not only for individuals, but also for the communities, organizations, and societies those individuals are embedded in; he is particularly interested in using insights from research findings to improve educational, health, and environmental outcomes for individuals and societies.
+He is interested in the consequences of these processes not only for individuals, but also for the communities, organizations, and societies in which those individuals are embedded; he is particularly interested in using insights from research findings to improve educational, health, and environmental outcomes for individuals and societies.

 Outside of academia, Lewis is a publicly engaged scholar and science communicator.
 He writes about the application of social and behavioral science research in policy and practice at The Atlantic (and previously at FiveThirtyEight).
 He also works with policymakers on efforts to put science into practice to address pressing societal issues.